On this page you'll find information on the healthcare access you're entitled to and how to get it, whether you're:

 - how you carry your controlled medicines

-You can also visit the GOV.UK website for more information about travelling with controlled medicines.
+Visit GOV.UK for more information about travelling with controlled medicines.

 Working in Switzerland

-If you work in Switzerland, you will be required to purchase the mandatory basic healthcare insurance.
-This entitles to healthcare under the same conditions as Swiss nationals.
+If you work in Switzerland, you'll need to buy the mandatory basic healthcare insurance.
+This entitles you to healthcare under the same conditions as Swiss nationals.

 The mandatory basic healthcare insurance in Switzerland covers:

 - services provided by a doctor – all costs of services provided by doctors are normally covered, and doctors are required to tell you whether procedures they perform are covered by basic insurance

 - hospital costs – hospitals should be chosen as per the list of hospitals kept by the canton (region) in which you reside; if you get treatment from another hospital, the costs and treatment of the general ward will only be covered up to the amount that would have been reimbursed if you had treatment at your cantonal hospital

 - accidents – if you work 8 hours a week or more, your employer should insure you for work-related and non-work-related accidents under the Accidents Insurance Law

 - medical transport and rescue – insurance covers half the cost of transport or rescue, but with a maximum cover of 500CHF for transport and 5,000CHF for rescue per year